![]() |

 Is this photography, or is it something else?
 From the very first time I owned a digital camera, somewhere in the last millennium, I thought digital images have the potential to be more, to be raw materials for something else, whatever that might turn out to be.
 Somewhere along the way I got sidetracked, caught by fascination with lots of pixels and the resultant high detail.
 And with it came a fetish for sharpness, eliminating bugs like distortion, chromatic aberration, digital noise -- and all that.

 Then recently I discovered the wonderful work of Eva Polak and a handful of other brave souls who were doing something they called "photo impressionism."
 And I knew I had to have a go at it.
-I've only started, and these are my first results.
+I've only started.
 There'll be more to come as I find my way into this new expressive medium.
 There are (at least?) two ways of doing this kind of work: in-camera, or Photoshopping.
 There are examples in this gallery of both kinds.

 If you're interested, search for "impressionism" on PBase, and you'll find a variety of styles.
 I particularly like the work of Uri Mahlev on this site.
 Then you can google up Eva Polak; have a look at the inspiring book Photo Impressionism, and the Subjective Image by Freeman Patterson & Andre Gallant; and just google "Photo Impressionism" where, once again, you'll find a raft of different styles.
 Have fun, give it a try!